Skip to main content

 Will all integration partners in the UID2 infrastructure (SSPs, third-party data providers, measurement providers) be automatically integrated with EUID?

 No. EUID has its own framework, which is separate from UID2.
-As such, paperwork relating to the usage and access to the UID2 framework does not automatically grant usage and access to the EUID framework.
+As such, paperwork relating to accessing and using the UID2 framework does not automatically grant usage and access to the EUID framework.
 New contracts are required to be signed for EUID.

 Can users opt out of targeted advertising tied to their EUID?

 Yes.
-Through the Transparency and Control Portal, users can opt out from being served targeted ads tied to their EUID identity.
+Through the Transparency and Control Portal, users can opt out from being served targeted ads tied to their EUID.
 Each request is distributed through the EUID Opt-Out Service, and EUID Operators make the opt-out information available to all relevant participants.

 When I send personal data to EUID, does EUID store the information?